 When seeking an uncontested divorce typical costs include attorney fees, filing fees and service of process fees.
 Our Memphis uncontested divorce attorneys charge a flat fee on all uncontested divorce cases.
 Of course payment plans are available.

-• Uncontested divorce attorney’s fee with property and no children: $800
+• Uncontested divorce attorney’s fee with real property and no children: $800

 • Uncontested divorce attorney’s fee with children regardless of property: $900

-• Uncontested divorce attorney's fee where your spouse is missing or can’t be served: $1100
+• Uncontested divorce attorney's fee where your spouse is missing or can’t be served regardless of children: $1500

-** Any divorce with 3 or more pieces of real property (e.g. house, farm land) add an additional $100 per property.
-If a quit-claim deed is required add an $250 per property.
+** Any divorce with 2 or more pieces of real property (e.g., house, farm land) add an additional $100 per property.
+If a quit-claim deed is required add an $200 per property.

-†† The attorney reserves the right to quote a higher price if the uncontested divorce is complex, convoluted, tangled or tricky.
+†† The attorney may quote a higher price if the uncontested divorce is complex, convoluted, tangled or tricky.

 In addition to the attorney’s fee in an uncontested divorce, there is also a court filing fee.

-• Uncontested divorce filing fee with no minor children: $303.50 plus a credit card processing fee
+• Uncontested divorce filing fee with no minor children: $325

-• Uncontested divorce filing fee with minor children: $378.50 plus a credit card processing fee
+• Uncontested divorce filing fee with minor children: $400

-In addition to both the attorney’s fee and court’s filing fee in an uncontested divorce, there is a small fee for service of process on the defendant/non-filing party.
+In addition to both the attorney’s fee and court filing fee in an uncontested divorce, there may be a small fee for service of process on the defendant/non-filing party.

 The uncontested divorce service of process fee ranges from between $40 to $100 depending on the type of service required to actually serve the defendant/non-filing party.
-The service of process fee can also be waived if parties sign a Martial Dissolution Agreement.
+The service of process fee can also be waived if the parties agree.

 Can I schedule a consultation?